Chrysler B engine: 400

-Due to its large factory bore size, short (compared to RB engines) deck height, and bottom end strength that is greater than any other production B or RB engine due to extra material added around the main bearing caps, 400 B engine blocks have become a popular choice for high-performance engine build ups.
+Due to its large factory bore size, short (compared to RB engines) deck height, and bottom end strength that is greater than any other production B or RB engine due to extra material added around the main bearing caps, 400 B engine blocks have become a popular choice for high-performance engine build-ups.

 RB engines

 The RB engines, produced from 1959 to 1979, are raised-block (taller) versions of the B engines.
 All RB engines have a 3+3/4 in stroke, with the bore being the defining factor in engine size.
 All RB wedge engines share a deck height of 10.725 in, and were fitted with 6.768 in long connecting rods, resulting in a 1.80:1 rod ratio.
 Bore center distance is 4.8 in.
 All RBs are oversquare.

 383

 Not to be confused with the 383 B engine, the 383 RB had a 4+1/32 in bore combined with the long stroke of 3+3/4 in, for a displacement of 382.905 cuin.
-It was only available in 1959 and 1960 on the US-built Chrysler Windsors and Saratogas; one of Trenton Engine's lines had been converted to the new RB engine (to make the 413), and demand for the 383 B engine was too high for the remaining line.
+It was only available in 1959 and 1960 on the U.S.-built Chrysler Windsors and Saratogas; one of Trenton Engine's lines had been converted to the new RB engine (to make the 413), and demand for the 383 B engine was too high for the remaining line.
 The solution was to create a 383 RB to fill the gap until the plant figured out how to quickly switch from one block to the other.